Parks and Recreational Facilities

 Magnolia Woods Recreational Area

-Located off of 474 Western Avenue in the Magnolia section of Gloucester, Magnolia Woods Recreational Area is comprised of 25 beautiful acres.
+Magnolia Woods Recreational Area is comprised of 25 beautiful acres.
 Home to Gloucester’s soccer program, it is replete with seven soccer fields and a small softball field.
-The park is also open to visitors who may want to do some birdwatching, take a hike or go for a nature walk, check out the variety of wild flowers growing in the area, and just be outside.
+The park is also open to visitors who may want to do some bird watching, take a hike or go for a nature walk, check out the variety of wild flowers growing in the area, and just be outside.
 In the winter, people may cross country ski at the site.
 Future site improvements include additional parking and restroom facilities.